-- ➢ Begin to research the colleges which you are interested in, as well as the ones suggested by Mrs. Walsh.
+- Begin to research the colleges which you are interested in, as well as the ones suggested by Mrs. Walsh.
 Research means actually looking at the courses you will have to take to earn your degree.
-Remember to use Family Connection through Naviance, which is available to all Huntington High School students.
-As a reminder, Family Connection codes were distributed to you during your pre-registration meeting with your guidance counselor. - Contact the colleges in which you are interested to receive materials: catalogues, view books, CDs, and brochures.
-As the materials arrive, place them in a separate college folder.
-Please keep in mind that many schools now offer virtual tours on-line and may no longer utilize catalogues or CD's. - Arrange your college folders in order of application deadline dates.
+Remember to use your Naviance account which is available to all Huntington students, and see your counselor if you need assistance. - Contact the colleges in which you are interested to receive materials: view books, brochures, etc. As the materials arrive, place them in a separate college folder.
+Please keep in mind that many schools now offer on-line virtual tours. - Arrange your college digital folders in order of application deadline dates.
 Review essay and personal statement expectations; you may be pleasantly surprised to learn that one or two written pieces may suffice for all of your applications.